KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

 <br>

-The website will explore three different types of weather data; Normal Weather, Rainy, and Snowy.
+The website will explore three different types of weather data; <strong>Normal Weather</strong>, <strong>Rainy</strong>, and <strong>Snowy</strong>.
 'Normal Weather' simply means that there are no current weather conditions that might impair driving ability.
 So, a cloudy hour and a sunny hour will both be considered 'Normal Weather'.

  <header>
         <h1>Weather Type: Normal Weather</h1>
  </header>

+First, the 'Normal Weather' category is examined.
+Naturally, there are a much higher number of accidents for this weather type, as it is usually not raining or snowing.
+This will be taken into account when the data is compared, but first, some simple exploration.